apache/druid/examples/quickstart/jupyter-notebooks/druidapi/README.md

 ## Display Client

-When run in a Jypter notebook, it is often handy to format results for display.
+When run in a Jupyter notebook, it is often handy to format results for display.
 A special display client performs operations _and_ formats them for display as HTML tables within the notebook.

 ```python